rheera/album-of-the-year-analysis/README.md

 ## Considerations

-Since AOTY seems to have beenc created in 2008 older Albums don't have as many ratings and the metadata of the album can possibly be less accurate.
+Since AOTY seems to have been created in 2008, older Albums don't have as many ratings and the metadata of the album can possibly be less accurate.

+I had to scrape the number of tracks and album duration myself so there's a chance that they're not accurate since a release could have different versions.
+Some albums also have number of tracks and duration data missing because of this.